Loan Agreement Solicitors

 Events of default

 Typically, a lender does not have an inherent right to demand early repayment of a loan.
 Therefore, the facility agreement needs to specify circumstances or events that, if they were to occur, would give a lender that right.
-These circumstances or events are usually called events of default.
-Events of default will vary for individual transactions and will need to be tailored and negotiated as appropriate.
+These circumstances or events are usually called events of default and will vary for individual transactions and will need to be tailored and negotiated as appropriate.
 They are usually heavily negotiated.

 Security for lending